25 Fun Facts About the Hollywood Walk of Fame

-Of the 2,500-plus stars that currently make up the Walk of Fame, 47 percent of them are in the Motion Pictures category, followed by Television (24 percent), Recording (17 percent), Radio (10 percent), and Live Performance (two percent).
+Of the 2,600-plus stars that currently make up the Walk of Fame, 47 percent of them are in the Motion Pictures category, followed by Television (24 percent), Music (17 percent), Radio (10 percent), and Live Performance (less than 2 percent).

 8. MUHAMMAD ALI IS CONSIDERED A “LIVE PERFORMER.”

 In 2002, Muhammad Ali was given a star when it was determined that boxing was indeed a form of live performance.
 Ali’s star is the only one on the Walk of Fame that you cannot step on; at the athlete’s request, it was installed in the wall of the Dolby Theatre (then the Kodak Theatre) because, according to The Guardian, the legendary athlete didn't want his name walked on by “people who have no respect for me.”

 9. ANYONE CAN NOMINATE A CELEBRITY FOR A STAR—BUT THE STAR MUST AGREE.